 It is better to develop a simple swing suited to yourself that can be extended as one aspect of the swing is fully understood before moving on to the next.

-It will soon become apparent that the ball travels further and straighter when the golf swing is controlled by shoulder turn from the waist rather than full pelt arm swing.
+It will soon become apparent that the ball travels further and straighter when the golf swing is controlled by shoulder turn from the waist rather than a full pelt arm swing.

 To develop a simple golf swing that creates consistency click here.

 The golf swing needs to be one fluent movement made up of four individual sections.
 The main thing is to feel comfortable over the ball when taking your stance.